About the Conference

 This conference activity is eligible for a maximum of 11 educational credit hours.

-- For psychologists and interested non-psychologists: The Adler School will provide American Psychological Association continuing education (CE) credits.
+- For psychologists and interested non-psychologists: The Adler University will provide American Psychological Association continuing education (CE) credits.

 - For physicians: The UIC College of Medicine at Chicago will provide continuing medical education (CME) credits.